marcus-at-localhost/docs/en/administration/server-preparation.md

 ![apache_default](../../_assets/administration/server-preparation/apache_default.png)

 ## 2. Installing MySQL
-Now that you have a web server up and running, you need to install the database system to be able to store and manage data for your site.
+Now, after you have the web server up and running, you need to install the database system to be able to store and manage data for your web application.
 MySQL is a popular database management system used within PHP environments.

 Again, use ```apt``` to acquire and install this software:
 ```